Healthy Homes Assessment Boulcott

 Fines for Failing to Comply

-Since the 1st July of 2021, if a new, renewed or varied tenancy is signed on a Boulcott rental property, all Healthy Homes compliance items need to be finished within 90 days.
+As of 1st July 2021, once a new, renewed or varied tenancy is signed for a Boulcott rental property, all Healthy Homes compliance tasks must be completed by the end of 90 days.

-Since the 1st July of 2021, when a new, renewed or varied Tenancy is signed for a Boulcott rental property, all Healthy Homes compliance work must be taken care of inside of 90 days.
+Since the 1st July of 2021, once a new, renewed or varied tenancy is signed on the Boulcott rental property, all Healthy Homes compliance work must be completed inside of 90 days.

-Inability to adhere to each of Healthy Homes Standards inside of the anticipated timeframe could result in a fine of up to $7200.
-In addition, if the existing Healthy Homes Statement of Compliance is not included within the new, renewed or revised tenancy contract, it could result in an additional fine or violation fee.
+Inability to adhere to any of the Healthy Homes Standards inside of the deadlines can result in the possibility of a fine up to $7200.
+Additionally, if the most currently-in place Healthy Homes Statement of Compliance is not included in the renewal, new or revised tenancy agreement there may be additional penalties or an infringement fee.

-Any tenant may request details regarding the Healthy Homes Standard and how they relate to the property they are living in.
-If the landlord or the property manager doesn’t provide the information requested within 21 days from getting the notice, the tenant will be issued an infringement notice and could be fined up to $750.
+Any tenant can ask for details regarding the Healthy Homes Standard and how they relate to the building they live in.
+If the landlord or property manager fails to provide the required information within 21 days of having received the inquiry, they can be issued an infringement notice and be fined up to $750.

-Additionally, there is also a penalty of approximately $900 for property owners or property managers who provide a false or inaccurate Healthy Homes Compliance Statement or information.
-The person liable for this fine is the person who is listed on the tenancy agreement as the one who is who is letting the property, so it could be the name of the landlord or the company that manages the property.
+Furthermore, there’s also a penalty as much as $900 for property owners or property managers who offer a false or inaccurate Healthy Homes Statement of Compliance or information.
+The person who is liable for this fine is whoever is listed on the tenancy agreement as the one who is renting the property which could be the landlord’s name or the company that manages the property.

-All the information on the Statement of Compliance needs to be correct when the tenancy agreement is signed, and ideally it is updated during the entire tenancy, as necessary work related to it’s finished.
+The information contained in the Statement of Compliance needs to be current at the time that the tenancy agreement is executed, and it must be updated during the entire tenancy, as relevant work gets completed.

-It is also crucial to be aware that landlords who own multiple rental properties could face even higher fines for non-compliance.
-The harshest penalties are given for serious violations.
-Those who have more than six properties could receive fines of up to $50,000, or as high as $100,000 for hearing claims.
+It is important to be aware that landlords with multiple rental properties may face more severe penalties for not complying.
+The highest penalties are given for severe breaches, and landlords with six or more properties could receive fines of up to $50,000, and as much as $100,000 for hearing claims.

-It is clear that failure to adhere to compliance with Healthy Homes requirements can hit your bank account resulting in huge fines, in addition to still being required to adhere to the regulations.
-Don’t risk your rental property call us now and ask us to conduct an house assessment done on the rental property you are renting.
+Clearly, failure to comply with the Healthy Homes requirements can hit your pocket hard, and result in significant fines and having to continue to comply.
+Don’t take a chance with your rental property call us now and make arrangements to have an house assessment done on the rental property you are renting.

-About 1 in 3 households the property in New Zealand and Boulcott, and research indicates that rental homes are most likely to be colder, older and are not as effective heating, and generally tend to be of poorer quality than homes that are owned by the owner.
+About 1 in 3 households the property in New Zealand and Boulcott, and research suggests that rental houses tend to be colder, older and have less effective heating and have lower standard than those owned by owners.

-Improve the quality of Boulcott rental property will allow tenants to enjoy improved physical and mental health as well as lessen interruption to learning, work and living due to illness.
-Your investment is also better protected from mould, mildew and damp-related damage, which results in lower maintenance costs in the long-term.
+Improve the standard of Boulcott rental property can help tenants enjoy better mental and physical health, and lessen the disturbance to learning, work and living due to illnesses.
+Your investment is also better secured from mildew, mould and damp-related damage, which results in lower costs for maintenance in the long-term.

-The Healthy Homes Standard is a list of specific and minimum standards for Heating, Insulation Ventilation and Ventilation and Drainage, as well as Draught Control within Boulcott rental properties.
+The Healthy Homes Standards are a set of specific and minimal standards for Heating, Insulation, Ventilation, Moisture Ingress and Drainage, as well Draught stopping for Boulcott rental properties.

-Start now and call about receiving a Boulcott Healthy Home assessment on your rental property today.
+Begin now by calling about receiving a Boulcott Healthy Home assessment on your rental property today.

 healthy homes assessment compliance